facelessuser/coloraide/docs/src/markdown/gamut.md

 ## Gamut Mapping Colors

-Gamut mapping is the process of taking a color that is out of gamut and adjusting it such that it fits within the gamut.
-There are various ways to map an out of bound color to an in bound color, each with their own pros and cons.
-ColorAide offers two methods related to gamut mapping: `#!py3 clip()` and `#!py3 fit()`. `#!py3 clip()` is a dedicated function that performs the speedy, yet naive, approach of simply truncating a color channel's value to fit within the specified gamut, and `#!py3 fit()` is a method that allows you to do more advanced gamut mapping approaches that, while slower, generally yield better results.
+Gamut mapping is the process of taking a color that is out of gamut and adjusting it in such a way that it fits within the gamut.
+There are various ways to map or compress values of an out of bound color to an in bound color, each with their own pros and cons.
+ColorAide offers a couple of methods related to gamut mapping: `#!py3 clip()` and `#!py3 fit()`. `#!py3 clip()` is a dedicated function that performs the speedy, yet naive, approach of simply truncating a color channel's value to fit within the specified gamut, and `#!py3 fit()` is a method that allows you to do more advanced gamut mapping approaches that, while often not as performant as simple, naive clipping, generally yield much better results.

 While clipping won't always yield the best results, clipping is still very important and can be used to trim channel noise after certain mathematical operations or even used in other gamut mapping algorithms if used carefully.
 For this